gep-methods/gep268/acknowledgments.md

 # Acknowledgments
 {:.no_toc}

-The content of this course would not have been possible without the help of amazing teaching assistants from UC Berkeley's PP275 class.
+The content of this course would not have been possible without the help of the amazing teaching assistants from UC Berkeley's PP275 class.
 Their contributions in creating this class are still alive today.

 Contributors (in alphabetical order):